yevheniya-nosyk/dnssoftver/BUILD.md

 ### Domain name

 We need a custom domain to be queried during our tests.
-You can already use the one we provide (`dnssoftver.com`).

-If using your custom domain name, please save it under `DOMAIN` variable inside `.env`.
-Then, configure the domain names using templates in `configs/domain/` where you should replace everything between `<>`.
-Note that it requires a parent and a child nameservers.
+By default, we use `dnssoftver.com`.

 ## Installation